zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

 ]},
 ```

-### Innostore Database Files
+When you first start up Riak (`riak start`) there will be no evidence of the

-The first time you start up Riak (`riak start`) there is no evidence of the
+Innostore/InnoDB database files.
+It isn't until the first access to Riak that
-InnoDB files.
-It isn't until the first access to Riak that the files are
+the files are created.
+Once that happens you can expect a short lag as the
-created.
-Once that happens you can expect a short lag as the Innostore backend
+Innostore backend initializes the data and log files resulting in the following
-initializes the data and log files resulting in the following layout:
+layout:

 ```
 innodb/